|

 three competing to be made as the second pilot.
 The

-other candidates were "Mudd's Women" by Stephen Kandel
+"Mudd's Women" by Stephen Kandel

 based on a Gene Roddenberry "springboard" story idea